Code-Institute-Submissions/find-a-match/README.md

 - Additional difficulty level.
 - Different themes for kids.
 - Change level button on end game screen.
+- Record Screen for store best records of game.

 ## Tehnologies used